JaredHane98/QT-RTSP-Live-Video/README.md

-An example repository showcasing using QT to display live feed from a video stream, and information from microcontrollers.
+A repository showcasing using QT to display live video from a stream, and display information microcontrollers.
 For this example a B76952, and D435 was used.

 Dependencies